 Frozen veggie burgers may seem like the obvious choice for non-meat-eaters on burger night, but this dangerfood can be filled with sodium and even some toxins.
 Here’s an idea for a healthier homemade patty that also uses up all that leftover brown rice.
 (Rice is the stuff that makes the veggies in most veggie burgers stick together.)
 Put all the ingredients in a food processor and blend; then form into patties and grill.

-27. Enriched Cream of Wheat with Egg and Vanilla
+28. Enriched Cream of Wheat With Egg and Vanilla

 Scrambled eggs and omelets aren’t the only way to eat eggs in the morning.
 Add some protein to that breakfast bowl by combining egg whites with milk (consider using low-fat), sugar, vanilla, and cream of wheat.
 As tasty as it sounds, it’s also a great source of protein and calcium.